 - Co-creation of learning from and through lived experiences;

 - Media literacy and the democratization of knowledge structures through learning technology;

 - Learning environments and the psychosocial impact across physical and virtual spaces; and

-As a reflexive capability, individuals as agents consciously choose, influence, and reflect on their actions in order to intentionally change a course of action.
-Empowering individuals to actively engage in the learning process makes my courses, my mentorship, my community engagement a lived experience and is thus more responsive, reflexive, dynamic and collaborative.
-As a teacher educator I engage with my students as they transition from a mindset of a student to one as a teacher and educator.
-We work together through a cycle of inquiry that brings together their own lived experiences from their various backgrounds and professions, and as they engage with topics within the broader teacher education program, and on their practicum.
-I approach my work with them as a mentor and colleague providing leadership and guidance as they discover what they value and how they develop as future teachers.
-As a graduate educator I engage with my graduate mentees in a similar way, coaching them through their program of studies, encouraging them to develop a range of competencies in research methodologies and ways of knowing through which they engage as developing and future scholars.
-As a community educator I endeavour to share with a broad audience my lived experience as a researcher, educator, woman and person with a medical disability.
-I aim to engage in difficult conversations around the status quo especially when it comes to the representation of women and people with medical disabilities in the domains of applied design, STEM, health and medical education.
+As a reflexive capability, individuals as agents consciously choose to influence and reflect on their actions to change a course of action intentionally.
+Empowering individuals to engage in the learning process actively makes my courses, my mentorship, my community engagement a lived experience, and is thus more responsive, reflexive, dynamic, and collaborative.
+As a teacher-educator, I collaborate with my students as they transition from the mindset of a student to one as an educator.
+Together we engage in a cycle of inquiry in which they bring their own lived experiences.
+As they engage with topics within the broader teacher education program, I help them uncover what they value in their practice.
+I approach my work with them as a mentor and colleague, providing leadership and guidance as they discover what they value and how they hope to develop as future teachers.
+As a graduate educator, I similarly engage with my graduate mentees, coaching them through their program of studies, encouraging them to consider a range of competencies in research methodologies and ways of knowing through which they develop as future scholars.
+As a community educator, I endeavour to share with a broad audience my lived experience as a researcher, educator, woman, and person with a medical disability.
+I aim to engage in complicated conversations around the status quo, especially when it comes to the representation of women and people with medical disabilities in the domains of applied design, STEM, health, and medical education.